hiddify/hiddify.com/docs/app/How-to-use-WARP-on-Hiddify-App.md

 In this case, a config with the name `m4` and a detoured config for WARP in WARP (WoW) with the name `m3` is created in the software.

 Finally, it is recommended to check out sample WARP configs from [here](https://raw.githubusercontent.com/hiddify/hiddify-next/main/test.configs/WARP) and [here](https://raw.githubusercontent.com/hiddify/hiddify-next/main/test.configs/WARP2).

+!!! tip Final Tip:
+  - To achieve a suitable configuration, use the above scanners to find a clean IP suitable for your network and then build the Warp configuration according to the formula.

+  - Also, adjust the range of parameters to achieve the desired result.